rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 {{< figure src="highlighting-prism-buttons-json.png" title="" alt="JSON with language indicator and 'Copy' button" caption="I like my configs copyable" >}}

 So, I used prism.js and all was well.

-But nohohoo, I *also* insisted on using a custom [language deifnition for R][prism-r] I found poking around the internet which came with a tweaked [CSS file][prism-r-css] because the built-in R support wasn't *good enough* for me.
-Functions calls were not highlighted and the glorious `%>%` was not recognized as an operator and highlighted the way it deserved.
-These injustices had to be rectified.
+Jokes aside, I *also* insisted on using a custom [language deifnition for R][prism-r] I found [poking around the internet](http://bl.ocks.org/mathematicalcoffee/raw/5655496/) which came with a tweaked [CSS file][prism-r-css] because the built-in R support wasn't *good enough* for me.
+Function calls were not highlighted and the glorious `%>%` was not recognized as an operator and highlighted the way it deserved.
+These injustices had to be rectified, and these tweaks did a good job.
 I fiddled with the regex for a while until it *kind of* worked, happily ignoring the caveat I read by the original author about `"strings with # in them"`.
 It took me a while until I actually wrote a post where that issue came up:

 {{< figure src="highlighting-prism-r-comments.png" title="" alt="R code example showing the use of hex color strings which are not highlighted correctly due to the # character marking them as comments" caption="Including hex color strings is dangerous, kids" >}}

-So to fix it, I would have needed to tweak the language definition regex again, or switch to the default prism.js language definition for R and hope I like it now.
+So to fix it, I would have needed to tweak the language definition regex again by using the (slower) workaround provided, or switch to the default prism.js language definition for R and hope I like it now.
-I did not.
+I did not do any of that, however.

-I was weary of prism.js anyway, because it was another third party JavaScript library I had to load, it was hard to maintain (which is my own fault given the above tweaks), and not easy to update.
+I was weary of prism.js anyway, because it was another third party JavaScript library I had to load to do some heavy lifting, it was hard to maintain (which is my own fault given the above tweaks), and not easy to update.
 There's no easy CDN-ready solution for prism.js (with extensions) – you have to go to the site, check all the boxes for the languages you want to support, the extensions you want to use, and then you can download the bundle and push it into your `/static/js` folder.

 Manually ticking boxes and clicking a download button doesn't seem nice.
 Was there a better solution?
 Probably.
 What was my solution?
 Not much better.

-I wrote helper code I put in a `maintenance.R` file that let me define languages and extension (because I didn't remember which extension I chose the first time I installed it), generate a download URL and open it in the browser for me (yes).
+I wrote helper code I put in a `maintenance.R` file that let me define highlighting languages and extensions (because I didn't remember which configuration I chose the first time I installed it), generate a download URL and open it in the browser for me (yes).

 <details><summary>Click if you want to have a look</summary>